- This topic is empty.

 b) Resource Conservation: The use of renewable resources in biodegradable plastic production reduces dependence on fossil fuels, contributing to a more sustainable and circular economy.

-c) Consumer Perception: Biodegradable packaging appeals to environmentally conscious consumers, enhancing brand reputation and market competitiveness.
+c) Consumer Perception: Biodegradable packaging appeals to environmentally conscious consumers, enhancing brand reputation and market competitiveness.3.
+Limitations and Challenges:

 a) Degradation Time: The rate of degradation for biodegradable plastics varies depending on factors such as temperature, humidity, and microbial activity.
 Some biodegradable plastics may require specific conditions, such as industrial composting facilities, to degrade efficiently.